-Christine is a Marine Conservation Biologist who took part in setting the global anti-plastic movement in motion, now fighting for the survival and protection of sea turtles.
+Christine is a marine conservation biologist who took part in setting the global anti-plastic movement in motion while fighting for the survival and protection of sea turtles.

 Only about 1 out of 1000 baby sea turtles make it to adulthood.
-The ones that make it are threatened by fishing bycatch, poaching for their eggs, meat and shell.
-If they manage to escape those things, they are threatened by another thing – plastic pollution.
+The ones that make it risk becoming fishing bycatch and getting poached for their eggs, meat, and shells.
+If they still manage to survive, they are threatened by yet another thing – plastic pollution.